jes/pngcam/README.md

             When normalising, ignore black (i.e. stretch all brightnesses apart from black, but leave black alone).
             Note that normalisation is applied before inversion, so if you need this with --invert, you might have to invert the image externally instead.
             Default: don't ignore black

+        --imperial
+            All units are inches instead of mm, and inches/min instead of mm/min.
+G-code output has G20 instead of G21.
+            Default: not imperial.

     Output options: